SerjSX/pSearch/README.md

  This program shouldn't violate any ToS's of the websites included as it doesn't grab the download links.
 It still forwards to the original website, just the software's page of it.

  #### Available websites (for now):
- FileCR
+ FileCR,
- monkrus
+ monkrus,
- FitGirl Repacks
+ FitGirl Repacks,
- FTUApps
+ FTUApps,
- VSTorrent
+ VSTorrent,
- 1337x
+ 1337x,
- GOG Games
+ GOG Games,
- STEAMRIP
+ STEAMRIP,
- FlsAudio
+ FlsAudio,
- revdl
+ revdl,
- APKMB
+ APKMB,
- scnlog
+ scnlog,
- RELEASE BB
+ RELEASE BB,
- downloadly
+ downloadly,
- yasdl
+ yasdl,
- CracksHash
+ CracksHash,
- Pirate PC
+ Pirate PC,
- Crackhub
+ Crackhub,
  OVA games

 #### Contribution - JSON